 Wraparound Waltham is a collaborative of educators and service providers, led by WPY, working to address disparities in high school graduation and dropout rates among Waltham students by providing individualized supports that address both the academic and non-academic needs of students and families.
 This program will be funded through a grant awarded by the Newton-Wellesley Hospital Collaborative for Healthy Families and Communities.
 For more information about the Wraparound Waltham program, read the Program Overview and Press Release.
 For any inquiries regarding Wraparound Waltham, including questions about the Welcome Class at Waltham High School or the Waltham Welcome Center, please contact Alexa at email@example.com

+The WPY Coalition is a community coalition working together to make Waltham a safe, healthy, just and engaged community where all young people can thrive.
 Our mission is to support a culture of mental health and wellness, free of substance misuse, for Waltham youth by connecting all sectors of the community, addressing root causes, and promoting advocacy, education, and policy change.

-WPY coordinates the #OneWaltham group and is a Steering Committee Member of the FS Now group.
+WPY coordinates the YSP Now group and is a Steering Committee Member of the FR Now group.
 Both groups are comprised of youth service providers in Waltham who meet regularly to share resources, identify current trends and needs, and, where appropriate, develop collective responses to those needs.
-YSP Now focuses on high-school aged youth while FS Now focuses more on younger children and their families, with particular attention paid to the needs of non-English speaking children and families.
+YSP Now focuses on high-school aged youth while FR Now focuses more on younger children and their families, with particular attention paid to the needs of non-English speaking children and families.